Storage paths, WAL, HNSW shape, scheduler intervals, blob backends, cold backups, and the experimental cluster mode.

 |---|---|---|

-3141 | v1 public API (single-node CLI default) | Where SDKs and clients connect. |
+3141 | v1 public API + bundled admin UI (single-node CLI default) | The one public port.
+Where SDKs and clients connect. |

-8443 | api_port from cortex.toml | Used by cluster-mode binaries. |
+8443 | api_port from cortex.toml | Used by cluster-mode binaries (experimental). |

-7000 | UDP gossip | Cluster membership and failure detection. |
+7000 | UDP gossip | Cluster membership (experimental cluster mode only). |

-9042 | Internal gRPC RPC | Inter-node calls (replication, coordination). |
+9042 | Internal gRPC RPC | Inter-node calls (experimental cluster mode only). |

 The single-node CLI defaults --port=3141, while the TOML api_port defaults to 8443.
 This is the second port-defaults gotcha (after embedding dims) — pick the value your reverse proxy is forwarding to and set both consistently.